mne-tools/mne-python/doc/glossary.rst

     annotations
-        One annotation is defined by an onset, a duration and a string descrition.
+        One annotation is defined by an onset, a duration and a string description.
 It can contain information about the experiments, but also details on signals marked by a human: bad data segments, sleep scores, sleep events (spindles, K-complex) etc.
         An :class:`Annotations` object is a container of multiple annotations.